appetizermonster/devlog/_posts/2017-08-27-js-var-let-const.md

 ## Then...
 What is `const`?

-In Programming, all **mutable** variables can be considered as **evil**. because it changes program state and and many mutable variables makes it impossible to track the state you are changing.
+In Programming, all **mutable** variables can be considered as **evil**. because it changes program state and many mutable variables makes it impossible to track the state you are changing.

 So Basically, we need to make variables immutable as possible. `const` keyword is needed for it.